Perry: Naming controversy

-Pear cider has been used as an alternative name for alcoholic drinks containing pear juice, in preference to the term perry.
+Pear cider has been adopted by some in preference to perry as a name for alcoholic drinks containing pear juice.
 The term has been dated to 1995, when Brothers Cider found that nobody at Glastonbury Festival understood what perry was; they began telling customers that it was 'like cider, but made from pears'.

 In the UK the new name has caused controversy.
 The Campaign for Real Ale (CAMRA) defines perry and pear cider as different drinks, stating that 'pear cider' as made by the large industrial cidermakers is a pear-flavoured drink, or more specifically a cider-style drink flavoured with pear concentrate, whereas 'perry' should be made by traditional methods from perry pears only.
 The National Association of Cider Makers maintain that the terms perry and pear cider are interchangeable, and its rules specify that perry or pear cider may contain no more than 25% apple juice.

+Perry around the world

+Australia

+In 1803 Philip Gidley King, the third Governor of Australia, ordered apple and pear trees for cider and perry production, but they never arrived.
+Today, perry production is mainly from culinary pear varieties, spearheaded by Cider Australia, an industry association.
+There are some efforts to cultivate perry pear varieties, but as of 2024 these are still in the early stages.
+Pears are mainly grown in the Goulburn Valley in Victoria, but there are producers in Tasmania, Orange, and South Australia.
+The most commonly available perry is Somersby's Pear Cider.